 Those of you who have been using Microsoft Edge as your default web browser might want to make Google or any other search engine as your default search provider in the Edge browser.
 In order to change the default search engine in Edge, you need to complete the given below directions.

 NOTE: Only search engines that support OpenSearch can be set as the default search engine in Edge.
 For those who are curious, Google supports OpenSearch now.

 Step 1: Launch the Microsoft Edge browser.
 Click More actions button (…) and then click Settings to open the same.

 Step 2: On the Settings pane, switch to the Advanced tab in the left pane.
 Scroll down the page to see the Address bar search section.
 Click the Change search provider button.

 Step 3: Select the search engine you want to set as the default and then click Set as default button.

 IMPORTANT: According to Microsoft, the list shows only those search providers who support the OpenSearch standard.

 We will update this guide with more information once every search engine starts supporting OpenSearch.
-Do let us know if there is an alternative method to change default search engine in Edge browser.
+Do let us know if there is an alternative method to change the default search engine in the Edge browser.